 The women internees remained in the atap huts in Palembang for some months.
 They were joined by 40 nuns from the closed Charitas hospital and women from other camps in Sumatra.
 The women tried hard to care for their children, coaxing them to eat the decayed or unappetising food and struggling to clothe them as they grew with the months and years.
 They attempted to educate their children, who found simple games to play in the dirt with sticks and stones.

 On several occasions, Captain Seiki ordered all growing boys from the Women’s Camp to assemble in public and to pull down their pants.
-In this way, he judged which boys had begun puberty – these lads were told to farewell their Mothers immediately and were sent to the Men’s Camp the same day.
+In this way, he judged which boys had begun puberty – these lads were told to say farewell to their Mothers immediately and were sent to the Men’s Camp the same day.
 The women and the boys were distraught – they did not know where the men were imprisoned, if their male relatives, if any, were still alive or whether Mothers and sons would meet again.

 The boys were taken in trucks to the Moesi River and sent on boats to Muntok.
 Those boys without a relative in camp were given a male guardian from among the internees.
 This man would be replaced with another guardian if the first died.
 The Catholic priests and Brothers tried to teach the boys and some boys were confirmed in camp.

 In November 1944, the women were moved from the Palembang Camp.
 They were taken again on the Moesi River in the same cramped boats on the twelve hour journey to Muntok.
 Reaching Bangka Island, they were left to lie overnight on the Muntok pier, without food or facilities.
 The following day they were taken to another bamboo and atap prison camp.
 Here they were placed, away from their husbands and sons confined in the Muntok jail.
+The place was called Kampong Menjelang and is where the Peace Museum can be found today.

 At first the women believed that this camp was an improvement over Palembang – the huts were new and clean and a cool breeze blew through the surrounding trees.
 But the two years of increasing starvation and weakness had affected them all.
 Beriberi, Dysentery, Malaria, TB and tropical ulcers soon affected the women and took their toll.